Euny Hong

-Euny Hong is a Korean-American journalist and author, based in France.
+Euny Hong is an American journalist and author, based in France.

 Biography

 Hong is a Paris-based author of three books.
 The novel Kept: A Comedy of Sex and Manners was published by Simon and Schuster in 2006.
 The Birth of Korean Cool: How One Nation is Conquering the World Through Pop Culture was published by Picador Books in the US/Simon & Schuster in the UK in 2014, and has been published in seven languages.
 It was named an Amazon Editor's Pick.
 Her third book, The Power of Nunchi: The Korean Secret to Success and Happiness, was published by Penguin Random House in 2019.
 Her books have been translated into 18 languages, including French, Dutch, Spanish, Polish, Italian, German, Portuguese (standard and Brazilian), Indonesian, Thai, and Chinese.

 Hong was a senior columnist for the U.S. edition of the Financial Times, where she wrote a weekly television column and other articles on culture.
 She was awarded a Fulbright Beginning Professional Journalism Award.
 Hong's works have appeared in The New York Times, The Wall Street Journal, The Washington Post, The New Republic, The Daily Beast, The Atlantic, and elsewhere.